History of Canada (1763–1867): Atlantic coast

 The island colony of Newfoundland had been dominated by the British for a long time before the French finally abandoned any claims to the area.
 An anglophone society had already taken shape prior to 1763, although two islands were reserved for French fishermen.

-In the rest of the Maritimes, the British had previously expelled many of the French colonists of Acadia in 1755 to Louisiana, creating the Cajun population, but this would not be repeated in 1763.
+In the Maritimes, the British had previously expelled many of the French colonists of Acadia in 1755 to Louisiana, but this would not be repeated in 1763.
 The remaining indigenous Mi'kmaq and Wabanaki Confederacy had laid down arms and pledged loyalty to the British Crown.
 The British Conquest of Acadia (which included Nova Scotia peninsula, but not present-day New Brunswick) happened in 1710, and the British had already established settlements, including Halifax.
 The establishment of Halifax sparked Father Le Loutre's War, which, in turn, led to the British expelling the Acadians from the region during the French and Indian War.
 As they later captured Cape Breton Island and Prince Edward Island, the policy of expulsion was extended there as well.
 The few Acadians who managed to return to the area have created the contemporary Acadian society.
 Once the Acadians were expelled, other settlements were formed by New England Planters.